Interpretable, multi-dimensional Evaluation Framework for Causal Discovery from observational i.i.d. Data: Related Work

 The commonly used matrix exponential is replaced with the polynomial alternative due to numerical stability, which is not guaranteed when the matrix exponential of W contains large eigenvalues.
-The largest eigenvalue represents to a certain extend a notion of the degrees of the vertices in a graph, i.e., the connectivity of the nodes.
-Thus, numerical stability could become an issue especially at the beginning of the causal discovery process, when the estimated graphs are still densely connected.
+The largest eigenvalue represents to a certain extent a notion of the degrees of the vertices in a graph, i.e., the connectivity of the nodes.
+Thus, numerical stability could become an issue, especially at the beginning of the causal discovery process, when the estimated graphs are still densely connected.
 While the \ac{DAG}-ness formulation adopted by NoCurl is expected to avoid numerical issues, the first step of NoCurl does not guarantee to produce acyclic graphs.
 This is due to incorporating the polynomial regularizer as a penalty term in NoCurl’s unconstrained formulation of the structure recovery problem.
-Therefore, in the second step Hodge decomposition is performed on the initial solution, in order to extract three orthogonal components, each of which providing different topological insights of the estimated graph.
+Therefore, in the second step, Hodge decomposition is performed on the initial solution, to extract three orthogonal components, each of which provides different topological insights of the estimated graph.
 The first component of the Hodge decomposition, i.e., the gradient flow, which in general depicts the flow of information through the nodes in a network, is curl-free, i.e., acyclic.
-For this reason, NoCurl’s second step utilizes the gradient flow in order to refine the initially computed adjacency matrix.
-In contrast to other nonlinear causal discovery methods, e..g, Gran-DAG, NoTears-\ac{MLP} and DAGMA, NoCurl does not make use of an \ac{MLP} to estimate the graph, which is among the reasons why NoCurl is expected to scale much better to larger ground truth graphs than \ac{MLP}-based techniques.
-Therefore, we include NoCurl in our large-scale benchmark study.
-In contrast to that, we refrain from including other neural-based causal discovery methods, which bear algorithmic similarities to NoTears-\ac{MLP}, Gran-DAG and NoCurl.
-Examples for such \ac{CSL} techniques are DAG-GNN and GAE, which make use of the trace matrix exponential and polynomial acyclicity constraints, respectively \shortcite{DAG_GNN,GAE}.
-Furthermore, we exclude reinforcement learning-based \ac{CSL} approaches from our empirical analysis due to issues related to scalability \shortcite{RL}.\\
+For this reason, NoCurl’s second step utilizes the gradient flow to refine the initially computed adjacency matrix.
+In contrast to other nonlinear causal discovery methods, e.g, Gran-DAG, NoTears-\ac{MLP} and DAGMA, NoCurl does not make use of an \ac{MLP} to estimate the graph, which is among the reasons why NoCurl is expected to scale much better to larger ground truth graphs than \ac{MLP}-based techniques.
+We refrain from including other neural-based causal discovery methods, which bear algorithmic similarities to NoTears-\ac{MLP}, Gran-DAG, and NoCurl.
+Examples of such \ac{CSL} techniques are DAG-GNN and GAE, which make use of the trace matrix exponential and polynomial acyclicity constraints, respectively \citep{DAG_GNN,GAE}.
+Furthermore, we exclude reinforcement learning-based \ac{CSL} approaches from our empirical analysis due to issues related to scalability \citep{RL}.\\